OpenMined/PySyft/syft/grid/utils/autoscale/README.md

 )
 ```

-- Run a parameter sweep to figure out the best parameters using :
+- Run a parameter sweep to figure out the best parameters using:

 ```python
 c1.sweep()
 ```

-- Destroy the created instances using :
+- Destroy the created instances using:

 ```python
 instance_name.destroy()